rhiannz/pages/_pages/projects.md

-<a href="https://rhiannz.github.io//portfolio/portfolio-4/" style="font-size: 40px; color: black; text-decoration: none;">genetic-selectR Package Development</a>
+<a href="https://rhiannz.github.io//portfolio/portfolio-4/" style="font-size: 37px; color: black; text-decoration: none;">genetic-selectR Package Development</a>

 <a href="https://rhiannz.github.io//portfolio/portfolio-4/"><img src='/images/ga_cover.png' alt="HTML tutorial" style="width:700px;height:auto;"></a>

 In this project, we created a R package implementing genetic algorithms for variable selection in regression problems, including both linear regression and GLMs.
 We allow users to choose their own fitness functions and by default it’s AIC.
 Several genetic operators, such as crossover and mutation are combined into this whole selection process.
 We test all of our functions using different datasets and criteria.
-The results implementing our package on the Boston dataset are shown...
+The results of our package are shown...

 <a href="https://rhiannz.github.io//portfolio/portfolio-4/" style="text-decoration: none; background-color:cornflowerblue;" class="btn">See more</a>